Your web browser is outdated and may be insecure

 As a clinical leader, you have an important role in ensuring staff are empowered to openly raise concerns.
 This includes being able to constructively question decisions and put forward ideas that can improve working environments or improve patient safety or experience.

 Creating a culture of psychological safety is important so that staff at all levels are able to discuss and raise issues that are of concern to them without fear.
-The NMC Raising concerns: Guidance for nurses, midwives and nursing associates (2018) is clear that an open work environment in which staff are accountable and encouraged to raise concerns about the safety of people in their care will help identify and prevent more problems and will protect the public.
+The NMC Code is clear that an open work environment in which staff are accountable and encouraged to raise concerns about the safety of people in their care will help identify and prevent more problems and will protect the public.

-Please also see our section on what to expect.
+Please also see our section above on what to expect and our advice for lead nurses in an operational crisis.

 The NMC's guidance on raising concerns provides information detailed below to assist clinical leaders who may have concerns brought to them.

-• If harm has already been caused to a person in your care, explain fully and promptly what has happened and the likely outcomes.
-This duty is clearly supported by the NMC’s Code.
+• if harm has already been caused to a person in your care, explain fully and promptly what has happened and the likely outcomes.
+This duty is clearly supported by the NMC Code.

 In addition to the above, as a staff manager or leader, it is important that you understand and follow your organisation’s raising concerns policy when concerns are raised.
 The policy should set out the difference between a personal grievance which HR can advise on, and a concern that is in the public interest.